Woofson/larvikite/README.md

 A color theme inspired by the norwegian rock called Larvikitt (Larvikite).
 Once the palette is dead set, I will start build themes.
+Also in the inspiration is some other nordic colors, such as aurora,
+the low red sun in the late summer evenings.
+The Heather, our national flower.
+Wintery greens and gold.

+I have included the first initial Alacritty theme, but some more tweaks is needed!

 #2B2B2B - Midnight Granite